cisagov/prescup-challenges/pc4/individual-a/round3-revelations-are-found-in-clouds/solution/README.md

 <img src="img/img9.png">

-4. The 2nd log from the bottom will contain the Private IP address of the VM in the `response_body` field.
+4. The second log from the bottom will contain the Private IP address of the VM in the `response_body` field.

 <img src="img/img10.png">

 Submit the answer `10.0.0.6` as the answer for Part 3.

----
 ## Question 4

 _Based on the Azure netflow logs, how many times did an SSH flow with the attacker's IP address as the destination begin?_